aces/Loris-MRI/docs/scripts_md/delete_imaging_upload.md

 from the file system and the database, using `gzip`.

 INPUTS:
-  - $backupBasename: basename of the `tar` backup file to compress.
+  - $backupPath: path of the backup file to compress (without the .tar.gz extension).

 ### updateSessionTable($dbh, $mriUploadsRef, $tmpSQLFile)